Are you eating the same foods you always did, but feel as if you are dragging through the day?

 4. Coffee and Energy Drinks

 We all have days that start with “I just need a coffee!”
 When you drink coffee in moderation, there are positive physical and mental effects.
-But relying on coffee for that short-term mental boost in brain function is dangerous.
+Relying on coffee for that short-term mental boost in brain function can be dangerous.
 It means you are not giving your body the proper fuel (and rest!) it needs to function.

 Caffeine, from coffee or energy drinks, can stay in your system for 5-15 hours.
 Caffeine travels from your bloodstream into your brain, where it reduces your ability to fall asleep and stay asleep.